Social Media Is Making the Outdoors More Dangerous

 Statistics from Los Angeles County demonstrate just how deadly doing it for the ‘Gram can be

-We all know that one-upmanship on social media is stupid and dangerous.
+We all know that one-upmanship on social media is stupid and dangerous, making people attempt dangerous things for more followers.
 But now we may have stats to prove it.
 The Los Angeles County Sheriff’s Department Search and Rescue team reports that its missions have increased by 38 percent over the last five years—something they attribute to people sharing photos and videos of their dangerous activities online.

 That department ran 681 SAR missions in 2017, its highest number ever, up from 491 in 2013.
 L.A.
 County is home to numerous outdoor hotspots, from beaches to 50-foot waterfalls to slot canyons to 10,000-foot mountains.
 The cops attribute some of the increase in SAR work to social media and other online tools that reveal previously little-known spots to the masses.
 They also blame people who try to mimic dangerous stunts they see online or to impress their followers with new ones.